-This once-in-a- lifetime shot is dazzling without any explanation, but its value to us is enriched by the many personal strands of our lives it brings together for us.
+This once-in-a-lifetime-shot dazzles without any explanation, but its value to us is enriched by the many personal strands of our lives it brings together.
 As an English major, Angela can never pass through Kansas without thinking of Willa Cather, and as a life-long student of science, Russell is irresistibly drawn to storms.
 Yet the name of this piece actually comes from Russell’s mother, Lark.
-As the daughter and the mother of artists, she read Willa Cather’s The Song of the Lark many times.
-She understood the book on a deep and personal level; and she especially understood that while it’s true that an artist must commit to patient study in order to master his craft, she also taught her son that - ultimately - an artist will not be measured by what he creates in the calm of practice, but by what he captures when the storm howls.
-In this wonderful, rare image, that fundamental truth became literal.
+As the daughter and the mother of artists, Cather’s The Song of the Lark spoke to her soul.
+Our Lark understood - and passed on to her son - one of the key messages of the book: An artist must master his craft, but ultimately he will be measured NOT by what he creates in the calm of practice, but by what he captures when the storm howls.

 Russell grew up in Miami and has spent many years chasing the perfect mangrove shot, yet he never felt that he had really captured their magic.
 These amazing trees shelter and nourish creatures of the land, the sea and the skies above.
 For a man who has spent his life studying coastal environments and biology, mangroves are sacred and no ordinary photograph would do them justice.
 After more than 30 years of effort, as the sun began to set on Anne’s Beach in the Florida Keys, Russell raced along the boardwalk and perched on a slippery rock to finally create the image that turned his vision into reality.